Cosillow/Hello-Game-physics-based-custom-engine-/README.md

   * then switch touchNext when it updates probably
   * also try to condense/finilize touchingGround and inCollision
     * and player and hitbox
+* friction options
 * add zoom functionality to camera
   * and different camerea tracking options (camera types, something)
-* make oldposition and newposition protected
+* VerletBody and EulerBody ?
-  * api following that
-* figure out edges of platforms
 * level editor
   * undo/redo with (command pattern)
   * tilemap = array of pointers to tile objects (flyweight pattern)